jacklovell/red-pitaya-workshop/README.md

 [Xilinx website](https://www.xilinx.com/products/design-tools/vivado.html)
 if it's not already installed.

+The SDK has a number of dependencies.
+On the workstations in the PSFC Red Pitaya lab and their clones (mfews01-09), these dependencies are already installed.
+For other systems running Ubuntu OS, the dependencies can be installed semi-automatically by running `make setup` from the SDK directory.
+Note that this requires `sudo` permissions, and parts of the installation may fail, such as the `npm` installation of packages.
+If this happens, or you're using other Linux OSes, the required dependencies can be found by looking at the `setup` targets in the Makefile, and installed manually.

+The SDK does not support Windows.
+Vivado does not support macOS, so neither does the Koheron SDK.

 ## Key files in the SDK

 Start by looking at one of the example designs, in the